-George Coupland Beardsworth was born on 19 November 1877 (Reg Gen Dec Qtr 1877 Hackney Vol 1b 513).
+George Coupland Beardsworth was born on 19 November 1877.
 He was baptised on 5 February 1878 at West Hackney in a private baptism.
-Father George gives his occupation as "agent"
+Father George gives his occupation as "agent" of 66, Foulden Road.

-Constance Margaret Beardsworth was born in 1879 (Reg Gen Dec Qtr 1879 Hackney 1b 59 (56)).
+Constance Margaret Beardsworth was born on 31 October 1879.
 She was baptised on 29 December 1879 at West Hackney.
 That same year Clarence George Beardsworth had become a trustee of the trust set up in anticipation of his brother-in- law Sydney's marriage to Emily Cowley (Chapter 11)

-￼Administration of her estate was first granted in July 1887, but was re- granted to her husband's second wife on 16 March 1908.
+Administration was re-granted to her husband's second wife on 16 March 1908.
 Her effects at that time were valued at £114.18s.
 11d.
-The re-granting of administration followed the death of her husband in 1905, but by this time both her children would have been 'of age' so I am unsure why her estate had not been wound up before then.
+The re-granting of administration seems to have followed the death of her husband in 1905, but by this time both her children would have been 'of age' so I am unsure why her estate had not been wound up before then.

-￼By 1891 the family are living at Chetweod House, Oakleigh Park, Frien Barnet, London.
+By 1891 Clarence and Elizabeth were living at Chetweod House, Oakleigh Park, Frien Barnet, London.
 The entry shows: